 Get Your Bench

 If you want a bench, email us at email@example.com.
-A donation of $25 or more to cover materials costs is appreciated but nobody is turned away for lack of funds.
+A donation to cover materials costs is appreciated but nobody is turned away for lack of funds.

-The bench we’re sharing is called “The Duderstadt Bench” (see right), created by bench pro Chris Duderstadt.
-It’s sturdy and very comfortable.
+The bench we’re sharing is called “The Duderstadt Bench” (see right), created by local bench expert Chris Duderstadt.
+It’s sturdy and comfortable.

 * The below guide provides more information about obtaining and installing this bench.
 Please read it carefully before contacting us.

 33 inches high

 24 inches deep

 6 feet long (the length can be altered if necessary).

 We’ll just give it to you – honestly!
 Just email us at firstname.lastname@example.org.
 Tell us who you are, where you’d put the bench, and your phone number for us to call you to sort out logistics.
 A donation to cover materials costs is appreciated but nobody is turned away for lack of funds.
 We can’t guarantee a bench for everyone who contacts us (we review all applications to make sure giving a bench to any particular person is a good idea), but the chances are good.

 Why would I want to install a bench?